-COS (an abbreviation for CV-1 in Origin with SV40 genes) cells are a laboratory cell line derived in the 1960s from monkey kidney tissue.
-COS cells behave like fibroblasts, and were originally obtained by immortalizing CV-1 cells from the kidney of the African green monkey using a SV40 virus that produces large T antigen but does not replicate correctly.
+COS (an abbreviation for CV-1 in Origin with SV40 genes) cells are a laboratory cell line derived in the 1960’s.
+COS cells behave like fibroblasts, and were originally obtained by immortalizing CV-1 cells from the kidney of the African green monkey (Cercopithecus aethiops) using a SV40 virus that produces large T-antigen but does not replicate correctly.
 There are several varieties of COS cell lines in common use, including COS-1 and COS-7.
-COS-7 was developed in the 1980s using transformation with a mutant strain of SV40 coding for the wild-type T-antigen.
-These cell lines are used both to study SV40, and as a common mammalian production cell for recombinant proteins, including antibodies and signaling molecules.
+COS-7 was developed in the 1980’s via transformation with a mutant strain of SV40 that codes for the wild-type T-antigen.
+These cell lines are used to study SV40 monkey viruses and as a common mammalian production cell for recombinant proteins, such as antibodies and signaling molecules.

-The COS-7 cell line was derived from the kidney of the African Green Monkey, Cercopithecus aethiops.
-The cells themselves most resemble fibroblast cells in humans and are thus often called COS-7 monkey fibroblast or COS-7 fibroblast-like cells.
-COS-7 cells are not primary cells.
-The CV-1 cell line was initiated in the 1960s from an African Green Monkey Kidney.
-In the early 1980s, the COS-7 line was developed from the CV-1 line by Yakov Gluzman through transformation with a Simian Vacuolating Virus 40 (SV40), a virus that codes for the wild type virus T-antigen.
+The COS-7 cell line was derived from kidney tissue of the African green monkey, Cercopithecus aethiops.
+The cells themselves most resemble human fibroblast cells and are thus often called COS-7 monkey fibroblast or COS-7 fibroblast-like cells.
+For added clarification, COS-7 cells are not primary cells.
+In the early 1980’s, the COS-7 line was developed from the CV-1 line by Yakov Gluzman through transformation with a Simian Vacuolating Virus 40 (SV40), a virus that codes for the wild type virus T antigen.
 Using SV40 promoters, a vector can have substantial replication in COS cells using the large T-antigen.

-The result of the transformation of CV-1 to create COS-7 was a cell line that expresses the SV40 T-antigen and retains its susceptibility to SV40, which grows lytically within the kidney cells.
-The replication of the A209 virus at 40C is also permitted, as are SV40 mutants, so long as mutations (deletions) are in the early regions of the viral genome.
+The result of the transformation of CV-1 to create the COS-7 cell line was the expression of the SV40 T-antigen for which it retains and is susceptible to SV40, which grows lytically within the kidney cells.
+The replication of the A209 virus at 40°C is also permitted, as are SV40 mutants, as long as mutations (i.e. insertions, deletions, mutations) are in the early regions of the viral genome.
 Thus, COS is an acronym for CV-1 in Origin, carrying SV40.

 Wikipedia article on Cos-7 cells – COS cells (Wikipedia)